dart-lang/site-www/src/codelabs/async-await.md

 A future (lower case "f") is an instance of the [Future][] (capitalized "F") class.
-A future represents the result of an asynchronous operation, and can have two states: uncompleted or completed.
+A future is a way to represent a task that might take some time to complete.
+It's like making a plan for the computer to do something in the future and get back with the result when it's done.
+Futures are commonly used to handle asynchronous tasks.
+Asynchronous tasks allow the program to continue executing other tasks without waiting for the completion of the first task.
+This is particularly useful when performing tasks such as loading data from a server or executing heavy computations, as it prevents the program from feeling slow or unresponsive. futures can have two states: uncompleted or completed.

 {{site.alert.note}}
   _Uncompleted_ is a Dart term referring to the state of a future